 Last updated on

-This crescent Taco Ring is a must make!
+This crescent Taco Crescent Ring is a must make!
 Seasoned taco meat is wrapped in crescent roll dough and baked for a simple and easy appetizer or dinner.

 We love taco night in our house.
 This taco ring is a fun way to mix it up in a super easy way.
 Taco seasoned beef wrapped up flaky crescent roll dough.
 Grab your favorite toppings and enjoy!

-Ingredients in a Taco Ring
+Ingredients for a Taco Crescent Ring

 Only 4 ingredients plus your favorite toppings to make a fun and easy appetizer or dinner!

 - Refrigerated Crescent Roll Dough – You can find this in most grocery stores near the refrigerated biscuit dough.
+You will need two cans of dough.

 - Ground Beef – I prefer using 85% lean.